Women Bike funding

 One of the goals of the Women Bike program is to seed, support and spread the best campaigns and ideas that are getting more women on bikes.

-Whether it’s a new outreach strategy or a first-of-its-kind event, we know new ideas and efforts are breaking ground across the country -- and we want to make sure the best efforts take root and serves as examples for the rest of the nation.
+Whether it’s a new outreach strategy or a first-of-its-kind event, we know female-focused efforts are breaking ground and expanding rapidly across the country.
+Through our mini-grant program, we aim to ensure that sure the best ideas take root and serve as examples for the rest of the nation.

 Washington Area Bicyclist Association